pvinis/stevenhicks.me/blog/2019/06/guidance-for-the-big-refactor.md

 - Modify the existing code-path?
 This requires you to complete before you can commit.
 Depending on how **BIG** this **BIG REFACTOR** is, this can be problematic and stressful.
 - Create a second code-path side-by-side?
 Things can get out of sync this way.
 You'll need to look for changes to the original before merging, or enforce changes be made in both code-paths.
 This _does_ allow you to test side-by-side, which is nice.
 - Incrementally introduce your new code, using [branch-by-abstraction](https://martinfowler.com/bliki/BranchByAbstraction.html)?
-I am adding this option to sound smart - I only learned about it while looking for some guidance today, and haven't figure out how to apply it in my current scenario.
+I am adding this option to sound smart - I only learned about it while looking for some guidance today, and haven't figured out how to apply it in my current scenario.
 It sounds great, though!

 I don't know what the right answer is, for me or for you.
 They all make sense, sometimes, and I don't have a good heuristic for identifying the right fit.
 I often regret the path I choose - I regret the path I initially chose for this **BIG REFACTOR**.
 I doubt you'd want to use my heuristic even if I had one.